 (pic 9-94 / to NW)

-A suspension-line whose load proceeds from tubes and ropes to drying washing.
-At its far end and round the corner is the second door-entry from the Hall.
+A suspension-line whose load progresses from tubes and ropes to drying clothes.
+Beyond its far end and to the left is the second door-entry from the Hall.

 BART WORKSHOP: W-WALL